2025 Recap, Merry Christmas & Happy Holiday!

 2025 recap

-In March, I worked on this beautiful Sony CDP-XA7ESD CD player, a model I have come to work on a lot of over the years, maybe partly because I’m intimately familiar with them after owning one and bringing the model to the attention of many.
-This one came in a mech-out deep service and ran incomparably better after it!
+In March, I worked on this beautiful Sony CDP-XA7ESD CD player, a model I have come to work on a lot over the years.
+I think this is partly because I’m very familiar with them after owning one and bringing the model to the attention of many.
+It’s also because I’ve been repairing and servicing CD players since the business started.
+This one came in for a mech-out deep service and ran incomparably better after it!

 Accuphase C-280L